Follow my blog with Bloglovin

 Yeah, we are very lucky. and we know it.

 3. I read to my little one every single night.

 We started doing this many years ago and we both love our nightly reading routine.
-Books are an integral part of my everyday life, as I mentioned here and here.
+Books are an integral part of my everyday life (Go to my About page if you want to learn more.).
 I didn’t read as much to my older two and I believe that is why they took longer to turn to the Dark Side (meaning, become bookaholics like Mommy :D).
 With my little, however, reading to her has not only being an incredibly bonding routine but also key in her being such an advanced reader and do well in school.